StrongDM Gateway AMI Installation Guide

 If you set up a self-registering gateway:

-1. Look on the Network > Gateways page.
+1. Look at the Network > Gateways page.

 2. Because you gave the EC2 instance an admin token, the instance registers the StrongDM gateway when the instance comes online.
 You should now see a new gateway in this section.
 (If you do not, wait a few minutes and refresh the page.)

-3. The new gateway may have a less than obvious name, like “stinky-fruit-123,” so if you do not know which gateway is for EC2, you can compare the gateway’s Listen Address to the IP address in your EC2 instance.
-Once you identify the new gateway, you may want to rename it with a more descriptive name (e.g., “aws-ec2-gateway”).
+3. If you didn’t enter a name for the new gateway, it may have been given a a less than obvious name (such as “stinky-fruit-123").
+If you do not know which gateway is for EC2, you can compare the gateway’s Listen Address to the IP address in your EC2 instance.
+Once you identify the new gateway, you may want to rename it with a more descriptive name (for example, “aws-ec2-gateway”).

 4. The gateway is live when its status shows that it is online.